How to Avoid Weight Gain When Quitting

 Nicotine is a metabolic stimulant.
 It increases your resting metabolic rate by approximately 7-15%, which translates to burning roughly 200 extra calories per day without doing anything.
 When you stop smoking, your metabolism returns to its natural baseline.

 This means that if you eat exactly the same amount as you did while smoking, you will gain weight.
 Not because you’re eating more.
 Not because you’re lazy.
 Because your body is burning fewer calories at rest.
-This is pure physiology.

 The metabolic adjustment is most pronounced in the first 1-3 months after quitting and gradually stabilizes.